-From Cernavoda, an excursion takes you to Constanta on the Black Sea, the most important commercial centre in Romania.
-A CERTIFIED LOCAL GUIDE shows you the highlights of this city and a visit of the NATIONAL HISTORY & ARCHAEOLOGICAL MUSEUM is included.
-This afternoon, relax on board as you cruise to Rousse.
+From Cernavod this morning, an excursion takes you to Constanta, the most important commercial centre in Romania, situated on the Black Sea.
+A CERTIFIED LOCAL GUIDE shows you the highlights of this city and a visit of the NATURAL HISTORY & ARCHAEOLOGICAL MUSEUM is included.
+This afternoon, relax on board as you cruise westward towards Rousse.
 (B,L,D)

 Dock this morning in Rousse, Bulgaria's largest inland port.
 A comfortable motorcoach ride away is the ancient Bulgarian capital of Veliko Tarnovo.
 Situated on three hills surrounding the Yantra River, the city was a natural fortress with ancient stone houses clinging to the steep slopes.
 The oldest part is Tsarevets Hill, home of the ROYAL FORTRESS, and the Patriarch's Church.
 With your Local Guide, discover this town that played an important role in Bulgaria's history.
 Then, journey to Arbanassi.
 Founded in the 15th century, the historic village of Arbanassi is best known for its examples of Bulgarian Revival architecture and its ETHNOGRAPHICAL MUSEUM, a 400-year-old house preserved as a museum.
 Visit the CHURCH OF THE NATIVITY, one of the oldest churches in Arbanassi, and see its outstanding collection of frescs.
 If you do not wish to participate in the full-day excursion, you may choose to remain on board and join an INCLUDED SIGHTSEEING TOUR of Rousse after breakfast.
 At lunchtime, sail for Svistov, where excursion participants will rejoin the ship.
 (B,L,D)